kartikayuni/errorist-bootstrap/kontent/manual/readme/index.md

 An 'image bundle' (a term specific to Errorist) is, in effect, a page bundle, stored under a particular content section, `kontent/images` by default.
-It includes _a single_ image file and index.*.md files containing associated texts for each supported language:
+It includes _a single_ image file and index.*md files containing associated texts for each supported language:

 ```
 kontent/images/myimage